slott56/TigerShark/docs/source/architecture.rst

 -   :mod:`x12`.
 This is a package for handling the serializing and deserializing of X12 messages.

+    -   :mod:`x12.annotations`.
+This has classes that define annotations to collect the details of an Element (or Composite).

     -   :mod:`x12.base`.
 This has the abstract base class definitions for all messages.